forge/plugin-arquillian/README.markdown

 Exporting tests
 ================
 Arquillian uses the Shrinkwrap API to create micro deployments.
 A micro deployment is an actual package (e.g. war file).
-In some cases it's convinient to access those packages directly.
+In some cases it's convenient to access those packages directly.
 You can do this by exporting a Deployment.

 First navigate to the test class that you want to export, then use the arquillian export command to create the jar/war file.